 Paying Attention Is The First Step In Protecting Your Business

-For those and other reasons, operators of high-risk businesses need to give particular care and be diligent in their measures against credit card fraud.
+For those and other reasons, operators of high-risk businesses, such as those using a credit repair merchant account, need to give particular care and be diligent in their measures against credit card fraud.
 If you are using a high-risk payment processor, talk to them about things you can do to prevent fraud, and how their measures and your company’s measures against fraud can be used together to give you the best protection possible.